VinceNear/ITS/content/post/Chap1.md

 • Command line tools (ping, netstat, tracert, arp, ipconfig/ip/ifconfig)

 I will show you how to install these tool s so you can start to play around with these tools in your own enviroments.
+We will walk trhough how to install a containerized version of linux on your personal machines and go through a breif walk through of some of these commands.

 3.2 Given a scenario, implement secure network architecture concepts.
 • Segregation/segmentation/isolation (Virtualization)

 As an example we will virtulize a linux box on a windows machine(Process is different on mac machines).
+I will talk more in depth about what a virt is and how it is done in work place enviroments.

 3.7 Summarize cloud and virtualization concepts.
 • Hypervisor (Type I, Type II, Application cells/containers), VM sprawl avoidance, VM escape protection, VDI/VDE

-I will talk about this in more detail in our study session.
+I will talk about hypervisors and how they are part of the virtualization infrstructure as a whole.

 3.8 Explain how resiliency and automation strategies reduce risk.
 • Non-persistence (Snapshots, Revert to known state, Rollback to known configuration), Elasticity, Scalability

-To be covered
+I will breifly chat about redundancy and resiliency are good practices that are used to automate these processes.

 5.7 Compare and contrast various types of controls.
 • Deterrent, Preventive, Detective, Corrective, Compensating, Technical, Administrative, Physical

-to be covered
+I will cover breifly more topics on types of controls used in the workplace

 6.1 Compare and contrast basic concepts of cryptography.
 • Common use cases (Supporting confidentiality, Supporting integrity, Supporting obfuscation, Supporting non-repudiation,

-To be covered.
+I will talk about basic crypto and data safety.